Sanyam1211/-100DaysOfCode/README.md

 Day 13 (Practiced few questions of errors and exception on hackerrank)

 Day 14  (Just revised all the topics which i covered till now)

+Day 15  (Today i learn to make a project and i made one game project)